AustinCodingAcademy/alumni-gitbook/2019-summer/2-personal-brand.md

 * How did you respond to this challenging moment?
 * If you could add one feature OR make one improvement to this project, what would it be?
 * What's one fun fact or random/quirky aspect of this project?

-In pairs, practice interviewing each other about your projects.
-Try to avoid referring to your notes as much as possible!

 Before real-world interviews, you should have at least 2 project stories prepared.